damianhakert/damianhakert.github.io/source/_posts/2014-04-22-gitlab-6-dot-8-released.markdown

 Also see the [new OAuth documentation page](http://doc.gitlab.com/ce/integration/omniauth.html) compiled by Drew Blessing.

 ## GZipped assets

 Previously, GitLab was not equipped to serve assets with compression.
 This increased the load time since the browser had to download all assets.
 We've added the option to the example Nginx config to serve the pre-gzipped version of the assets.
-Nginx has this module enabled by default in Ubuntu but if you are using the compiled version of Nginx, make sure that you have compiled it with --with-http_gzip_static_module flag.
+Nginx has this module enabled by default in Ubuntu but if you are using the compiled version of Nginx, make sure that you have compiled it with `--with-http_gzip_static_module` flag.
-More information on GZip compression [can be found here](http://guides.rubyonrails.org/asset_pipeline.html#gzip-compression)
+More information on GZip compression [can be found here](http://guides.rubyonrails.org/asset_pipeline.html#gzip-compression).

 ## Many, many other improvements